-The General Conference serves the world church by producing a wide variety of publications.
+The General Conference serves the world church by producing a wide variety of publications and magazines.
 They are targeted at specific age or interest groups to help readers grow closer to God and develop their faith.
 The publications below help to equip Adventists as they share their faith with others.

 - Adventist Review